 Cat microchipping: how and when to get your cat microchipped

-The microchip is a tiny device – around the size of a grain of rice – that’s placed under the cat’s skin at the back of the neck.
-It’s a quick, simple and relatively painless procedure, and once the microchip is in place it won’t bother your cat.
+A microchip is a tiny device – about the size of a grain of rice – that’s placed under the cat’s skin at the back of the neck.
+It’s a quick, simple and relatively painless procedure and once the microchip is in place, it won’t bother your cat.

-Each microchip has a unique number that’s stored on a database, and corresponds to the owner’s details.
-If your cat becomes lost or stolen – and with cats being known for their inquisitive nature it’s common for them to stray – a quick microchip scan can help reunite you quickly.
-Be sure to notify the database with any changes to details, such as moving home or a change of ownership.
+Each microchip has a unique number that’s stored on a database and corresponds to the owner’s details.
+If your cat gets lost or is stolen, a scan of their microchip can help to reunite you quickly.

-There’s no minimum age for microchipping your cat, but it’s a good idea to get it done before they go outside for the first time.
-Your vet can advise you on the best time to get your cat microchipped.
+There’s no minimum age requirement, but it’s a good idea to have your cat microchipped before they go outside for the first time.
+Your vet will be able to advise further.

-Microchips must be fitted by a professional, such as a vet.
-Cat microchipping prices vary, but are often included in preventative health care plans such as the Pet Health Club.
+Microchips must be fitted by a professional.
+Prices vary, but are often included in preventative health care plans such as the Pet Health Club.

-It’s important to remember to update the details held on the microchipping database if you move house, or change your contact number, it's important to keep the microchipping database up to date.
-This is easy to do – simply call or email the database to keep your information up to date.
-Depending on which database your cat is registered with, there may be a small admin fee involved.
+If you move house or change your contact number, it's important to keep the microchipping database up to date.
+This is easy to do – simply call or email the database to notify them of the change you're making.
+Depending on the database your cat is registered with, there may be a small admin fee.

 Microchip cat flaps are more efficient than those that require your cat to wear a tag on their collar.
-Not to mention, wearing a tag on their collar can be uncomfortable for your cat, or even come off.
+Not to mention, wearing a tag on their collar can be uncomfortable, and there's always the chance it will come off.